-- advance notice requirements for stockholder nominations of directors and stockholder proposals to be considered at stockholder meetings; - the obligation of the directors to consider a variety of factors with respect to a proposed business combination or other change of control transaction; - the authority of the directors to classify or reclassify unissued shares and issue one or more series of common stock or preferred stock; - the authority to create and issue rights entitling the holders thereof to purchase shares of stock or other securities from us; and - limitations on the amendment of our Charter and bylaws, the change in control of us, and the liability of our directors and officers.
+- advance notice requirements for stockholder nominations of directors and stockholder proposals to be considered at stockholder meetings; - the obligation of the directors to consider a variety of factors with respect to a proposed business combination or other change of control transaction; - the authority of the directors to classify or reclassify unissued shares and issue one or more series of common stock or preferred stock; - · the authority to create and issue rights entitling the holders thereof to purchase shares of stock or other securities from us; and

+· limitations on the amendment of our Charter and bylaws, the change in control of us, and the liability of our directors and officers.

 In addition, the Maryland General Corporation Law prohibits business combinations between a Maryland corporation and an interested stockholder (which includes any person who beneficially holds 10% or more of the voting power of the corporation's outstanding voting stock or any affiliate or associate of ours who was the beneficial owner, directly or indirectly, of 10% or more of the voting power of the corporation's outstanding stock at any time within the two year period prior to the date in question) or its affiliates for five years following the most recent date on which the interested stockholder became an interested stockholder and, after the five-year period, requires the recommendation of the board of directors and two supermajority stockholder votes to approve a business combination unless the stockholders receive a minimum price determined by the statute.
 As permitted by Maryland law, our Charter exempts from these provisions any business combination between us and the principals and their respective affiliates and related persons.
-Maryland law also allows the board of directors to exempt particular business combinations before the interested stockholder for the stockholder.
-Furthermore, a person is not an interested stockholder is approved in advance by the board of directors.
+Maryland law also allows the board of directors to exempt particular business combinations before the interested stockholder becomes an interested stockholder.
+Furthermore, a person is not an interested stockholder if the transaction by which he or she would otherwise have become an interested stockholder is approved in advance by the board of directors.